 Simple ideas stick.
 Simple messages win.

-Coming in Fall 2023 from Berrett-Koehler Publishers, Simply Put: Why Clear Messages Win — and How to Design Them is an instruction manual for helping us get simple.
-Sign up below to learn more and to start your journey to actually getting heard, and pre-order today to get it on release day.
+Available now from Berrett-Koehler Publishers, Simply Put: Why Clear Messages Win — and How to Design Them is an instruction manual for helping us get simple.
+Sign up below to learn more, and order your copy today.

 Ben Guttmann is a marketing and communications expert and author of Simply Put: Why Clear Messages Win — and How to Design Them.
 He’s an experienced marketing executive and educator on a mission to get leaders to more effectively connect by simplifying their message.